Dark CP-violation through the $Z$-portal: Conclusion and outlook

 The scalar potential is the least constrained sector of the SM which, if extended, could provide new sources of CP-violation and viable DM candidates.
 New sources of CP-violation are often limited due to their contribution to the EDMs.
 Introducing CP-violation in the dark sector, however, is unconstrained as it has no contribution to the EDMs.
 On the other hand, dark sectors interacting with the visible sector through a Higgs portal are under tension, as they require a large portal coupling for efficient annihilation of DM and a small portal coupling to satisfy direct and indirect detection experiments and SM-Higgs data.

 We present a novel mechanism in which the CP-violating dark particles only interact with the SM through the gauge bosons, primarily the $Z$ boson, in the framework of a three Higgs doublet model.
-With the Higgs-DM couplings set to zero, we show that the $Z$ portal CP-violating DM can still thermalise and satisfy all experimental and observational data.
+In the region where Higgs portal interactions are sub-dominant, we show that the $Z$ portal CP-violating DM can still thermalise and satisfy all experimental and observational data.

 In the context of electroweak baryogenesis, the extended scalar sector could easily accommodate a strong first order phase transition.
 The efficient transfer of the unconstrained dark CP-violation to the visible sector is under study and will be the subject of our future publication.